$41.37-$56.41 Hourly / $3,309.81-$4,513.14 BiWeekly /

-Receives administrative or executive direction from the Developmental Services Assistant Regional Director for Resources or other administrative official.
+Receives administrative direction from the Developmental Services Assistant Regional Director for Resources or other administrative official.

-Considerable knowledge of relevant agency policies and procedures; considerable knowledge of relevant State and Federal laws, statutes and regulations; considerable knowledge of case management practices for persons with mental retardation; considerable knowledge of social problems resulting from mental retardation or other developmental disabilities and methods dealing with such problems; considerable knowledge of organization of services for persons with mental retardation or other developmental disabilities and methods of their implementation; considerable knowledge of relationships between facilities for persons with mental retardation, community agencies, courts and health facilities; considerable knowledge of interdisciplinary approach to program planning; considerable knowledge of public and private resources for persons with mental retardation or other developmental disabilities; knowledge of and ability to apply management principles and techniques; considerable interpersonal skills; considerable oral and written communication skills.
+Considerable knowledge of relevant agency policies and procedures; considerable knowledge of relevant State and Federal laws, statutes and regulations; considerable knowledge of case management practices for individuals with intellectual disabilities; considerable knowledge of social problems resulting from intellectual other developmental disabilities and methods dealing with such problems; considerable knowledge of organization of services for individuals with intellectual disabilities and methods of their implementation; considerable knowledge of relationships between facilities for individuals with intellectual disabilities, community agencies, courts and health facilities; considerable knowledge of interdisciplinary approach to program planning; considerable knowledge of public and private resources for individuals with intellectual disabilities; knowledge of and ability to apply management principles and techniques; considerable interpersonal skills; considerable oral and written communication skills.

-Two (2) years of experience in supervising the provision of case management or casework services for persons with mental retardation or other developmental disabilities at the level of Developmental Services Supervisor of Case Management.
+Two (2) years of experience in supervising the provision of case management or casework services for individuals with intellectual disabilities at the level of Developmental Services Supervisor of Case Management.

 1. Incumbents in this class must be eligible for certification as a Qualified Intellectual Disabilities Professional as required by Federal regulations.

 2. Incumbents in this class may be required to travel.

 3. Incumbents in this class may be required to possess and retain a valid Motor Vehicle Operator’s license.